-React components come in different flavors to tackle different problems.
-In typical programming fashion, choosing which one works best gets an “it depends.”
-Each component type has its pros and cons depending on the problem at hand.
+Each component type has its pros and cons, depending on the problem at hand.
 The main takeaway is knowing how each component type is useful for a given scenario.

 In this take, we’ll look at the following React component types:

-- Class components (formerly ‘Stateful’ components)
+• Class components (formerly ‘Stateful’ components)

-- Pure components
+• Pure components

-- Function components (formerly ‘Stateless’ components)
+• Function components (formerly ‘Stateless’ components)

-To delve into each component type, we’ll use TypeScript type definitions.
-This aids in seeing which features are available from a high-level.
-No prior knowledge of TypeScript is necessary.
 We’ll look at what the type definition means and how it’s useful to us.
 Studying type definitions aids basic understanding without all the gnarly details.
-This will give us a peek into internals with little effort.
+This will give us a peek into the internals with little effort.

 Class Components

-The one component type we see all over the place is the class component.
-It is a stateful component because it has both state and props.
-This component has a ton of flexibility which is the reason why it is all over the place.
-A plus here is this has all component lifecycle methods in their raw form.
-This helps in tailoring the component to fit specific use cases.
+This component has a ton of flexibility, which is why it is all over the place.
+A plus here is that this has all component lifecycle methods in their raw form.
+This helps tailor the component to fit specific use cases.
 For example, firing an Ajax request right after the component mounts.
-One con is managing state manually with setState

-Type definition for class components looks like this:
+The type definition for class components looks like this:

 interface Component<P = {}, S = {}, SS = any> extends ComponentLifecycle<P, S, SS> { }

-type definition has:
+The ComponentLifecycle type definition has:

 interface ComponentLifecycle<P, S, SS = any> extends NewLifecycle<P, S, SS>, DeprecatedLifecycle<P, S> {